The Sydney Architecture Walks

 Having practiced under local hero Philip Thalis for more than a decade, Benjamin has a keen and critical eye on the public domain and the way in which architecture, politics and society more generally contributes to and exists within this immense resource.
 Most of all he is excited about the potential for cities to be experiential places which enrich our human existence.

-For him, SAW is the public side of private practise, an extension of teaching and a chance to ramble on about the things he loves to an unsuspecting audience.
+For him, the SAW tours are the public side of a private practice, an extension of teaching and a chance to ramble on about the things he loves.
 He reckons cities are society’s greatest cultural expression and a city’s architecture is there to be clambered over and talked (walked) about.

 Sam spends his days and most nights making and dreaming all things architecture.
 His professional life revolves around residential projects whilst working on a doctoral thesis at the University of Sydney on history and its relationship with the often brilliant, but also awkward, brutal and misunderstood modern churches dispersed in and around our cities and suburbs.

 Sam enjoys delving into architecture’s backstory; the personalities, the memory and the forgotten.
 Sydney has plenty of ground to cover, but also a chance to satisfy the inner futurist in him – excited and anxious by the shape of Sydney in the coming decades.